Raymond-JRLin/PageRank/README.md

 ### 2. How to represent the importance (weight) of each website

-Actually, PageRank is the name of this algorithm, but also it's ranking results, thus we can just use PageRank of each website to show their importance.
+Actually, PageRank is the name of this algorithm, but also it's ranking results, thus we can just use PageRank itself of each website to show their importance.

 Assuming A, B, C and D has same initialized PageRank, we can have following **PageRank Matrix**: